OmerGaffso/Black_Jack_Project/README.md

 ==============
 This project is a terminal based game of black jack between a human player and a computer controlled dealer.
 The deck and the player hands are implemented via linked list.
-The cards are a struct that contains:
-    card pointer - points to the next card in the deck/hand uint8_t - the data of the card.
-Each card is a unique sequence of the 8 bits in uint8_t, where the bits 0-1 represent the suit of the card and bits 2-5 represent the rank of the card.
-Bits 6-7 not being used and have value of 0.

 The player starts the game with 1000$.